ankan24/Task_Manager/README.md

 # Task Manager

 A simple task manager application built using Node.js, Express.js, and EJS (Embedded JavaScript) templates.
-This project allows users to create, view, and manage tasks efficiently.
+This project allows users to create, view, and manage tasks efficiently .

 ## Features